diyakarmakar779/insightflow/README.md

 outputs using data engineering, machine learning, and AI techniques.

 ## Current Stage
-Building a clean and defensive data ingestion layer.
+Building a clean, defensive data ingestion layer.

 ## Why This Matters
-Data must be trustworthy before it can be made intelligent.
+Before data can power insights or intelligence, it needs to be trustworthy.